 We all like sweet stuff, it just tastes so good.
-There is just something so heavenly about treating yourself to candy, isn’t there?
+There is just something so heavenly about treating yourself to candy, or a soft drink, isn’t there?
 I know I’m a sucker for it.

 The only problem is, your teeth aren’t as fond of it as you are, and too much can do horrors to your teeth!

 What I really want to know, and what I know you really want to know, is can you protect your teeth from sugar?
 Surely there has to be a way that you can enjoy your favorite sugary delicacies without harming your teeth?

 How Can I Protect My Teeth While Eating?